OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Streamed functions

-Streamed custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request recalculation.
+Streamed custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request data refresh.
 The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code:

 - Excel displays each new value automatically using the `setResult` callback.

-- The final parameter, `handler`, is never specified in your registration code, and it does not display in the autocomplete menu to Excel users when they enter the function.
-It’s an object that contains a `setResult` callback function that’s used to pass data from the function to Excel to update the value of a cell.
+- The second input parameter, `handler`, is not displayed to end users in Excel when they select the function from the autocomplete menu.

-- In order for Excel to pass the `setResult` function in the `handler` object, you must declare support for streaming during your function registration by setting the option `"stream": true` in the `options` property for the custom function in the JSON metadata file.
+- The `onCanceled` callback defines the function that executes when the function is canceled.
+You must implement a cancellation handler like this for any streamed function.
+See

 ```js
 function incrementValue(increment, handler){